theshteves/vim-workshop/README.md

 #### About modes

 In other text editors, you open them up and just start typing.
 Vim is more powerful than that.
 You should think of every single key on your keyboard as a function that operates on bodies of text.
 If you just start jamming on your keyboard, then don't be surprised when a few keys end up deleting 300 lines of text.
-This is mostly why everyone who hasn't learned vim is so scared of it so **whenever you're in doubt, remember <C-c>**.
+This is mostly why everyone who hasn't learned vim is so scared of it so **whenever you're in doubt, remember ^c**.

 ###### Command Mode